AnjaniChandrikaKothoju/BrainTumorViT-GRU/README.md

 # 🧠 Brain Tumor Classification using ViT-GRU

-A deep learning-based brain tumor classification system that combines Vision Transformer (ViT) and Gated Recurrent Unit (GRU) architectures to classify brain MRI images into four categories: Glioma, Meningioma, No Tumor, and Pituitary Tumor.
-The project also incorporates Explainable AI (XAI) techniques to provide visual explanations for model predictions.
+A deep learning-based brain tumor classification system that combines Vision Transformer (ViT) and Gated Recurrent Unit (GRU) architectures to classify brain MRI images into four categories: **Glioma, Meningioma, No Tumor, and Pituitary Tumor**.
+The project also incorporates **Explainable AI (XAI)** techniques to provide visual explanations for model predictions.

 ## 📌 Project Overview

 Brain tumor classification from MRI images is an important computer vision task that can assist in the analysis of medical images.
-This project develops a deep learning pipeline for classifying brain MRI images into four categories: Glioma, Meningioma, No Tumor, and Pituitary Tumor.
+This project develops a deep learning pipeline for classifying brain MRI images into four categories: **Glioma, Meningioma, No Tumor, and Pituitary Tumor**.
 The proposed system combines Vision Transformer (ViT) for visual feature extraction with GRU for learning sequential representations.

 ## 🎯 Objectives